fdiengott/josephine-artist/src/content/works/-index.md

 ---
-title: "Blog"
+title: "Artwork"
-page_title: Insight and advice from <br /> our expert team.
+page_title: A gallery of my artwork
 ---